IT Tips for International Travel

 • Make sure devices have up-to-date copies of the Hopkins Endpoint Protection (anti-virus) tools installed.

-• Enroll devices that can be into “Find My” services (like iCloud) ahead of time and know how to find them — the owner might not be able to get them back, but might be able to remotely erase them
+• Enroll capable devices into “Find My” services (like iCloud) ahead of time and know how to find them — the owner might not be able to get them back, but might be able to remotely erase them.

 • In MyIT (found inside MyJH), users can enable and disable international logins for their JHEDs.
 If international logins are not enabled before travel the user will have to call the IT@JH help desk (410-516-HELP (410-516-4357)) to have them re-enabled.